Ashyni/mpv-scripts/README.md

 SHIFT+C do:

-- If mode = 1-2, single cropping on demand, stays active until a valid cropping is apply.
+- Mode = 1-2, single cropping on demand, stays active until a valid cropping is apply.
-- If mode = 3-4, enable / disable continuous cropping.
+- Mode = 3-4, enable / disable continuous cropping.

 ## Troubleshooting

 If the script doesn't work, make sure mpv is build with the libavfilter `crop` and `cropdetect` by starting mpv with `./mpv --vf=help` or by adding at the #1 line in mpv.conf `vf=help` and check the log for `Available libavfilter filters:`.

+Make sure `hwdec=no`(default), if experiencing issue.

 ## Download on phone